nd265/clustering/_sources/clustering.md

-Figure \@ref(fig:10-toy-kmeans-bad-iter) shows what the iterations of K-means would look like with the unlucky random initialization shown in Figure \@ref(fig:10-toy-kmeans-bad-init).
+{numref}`toy-kmeans-bad-iter-1` shows what the iterations of K-means would look like with the unlucky random initialization shown in {numref}`toy-kmeans-bad-init-1`

-(ref:10-toy-kmeans-bad-iter) First five iterations of K-means clustering on the `penguin_data` example data set with a poor random initialization.
-Each pair of plots corresponds to an iteration.
-Within the pair, the first plot depicts the center update, and the second plot depicts the reassignment of data to clusters.
-Cluster centers are indicated by larger points that are outlined in black.

 ```{figure} img/toy-kmeans-bad-iter-1.png
 ---